 - a.
-The LEMA will be evaluated twice in the first ten (10) years, which would allow the parties to revisit the terms and evaluate its efficacy after a meaningful period of observation. - b.
-In addition to the annual status reviews per Section 6, the Rattlesnake Creek LEMA Advisory Committee shall also conduct a more formal LEMA Order review every five years within the term of the LEMA.
-The first of these reviews shall be for the years 2020-2024.
+In addition to the annual status reviews per Section 6, the LEMA Advisory Committee shall conduct a formal LEMA Order review no later than 18 months before the ending date of the LEMA Order, which will allow the parties to revisit the terms and evaluate its efficacy after a meaningful period of observation.
 Review items will focus on economic impacts to the LEMA area and the local public interest.
-Water level data may be reviewed by the committee. - c.
-The committee, in conjunction with KDA-DWR and the District, shall also produce a report following each formal review to the Chief Engineer and the District board which contains specific recommendations regarding future LEMA actions.
+Water level data may be reviewed by the committee. - b.
+The committee, in conjunction with KDA-DWR and the District, shall produce a report following the formal review to the Chief Engineer and the District board which contains specific recommendations regarding future LEMA actions.
 All recommendations shall be supported by reports, data, testimonials, affidavits or other information of record.

-8) Alternative Corrective Controls
+8) Corrective Controls

 - a.
 The LEMA Order review identified in Section 7 shall be conducted in a manner to determine if further revisions to the order are necessary at that time.
-The committee, in conjunction with KDA-DWR and the District, shall review: - i.
-The water use reports and imagery of end gun acres reduced will be examined alongside the model results to determine annual water use in the LEMA area.
-The reported-use target of XX,XXX AFY near St John will also be included in the reported-use target of XXX,XXX AFY for LEMA-wide water use.
+The LEMA Advisory Committee, in conjunction with KDA-DWR and the District, shall review: - i.
+The water use reports and imagery of end gun acres reduced will be examined alongside BBGMDMOD results to determine annual water use in the LEMA area.
 When evaluating the effects of the amount of water savings achieved, if there is a different distribution of water savings that has the same hydrologic result as demonstrated with the BBGMDMOD and approved by the Chief Engineer, then the program will be considered successful and no modified controls will be necessary. - ii.
 The augmentation wellfield implementation will be reviewed to determine the effect augmentation has on the immediate area surrounding the wellfield.
 The goal for augmentation implementation is a fully-operational peak 15 cfs wellfield and delivery system to the Rattlesnake Creek stream channel. - b.
-If the goals are not met before the LEMA Order review, the District will use the BGW allocation tool to implement revised water right allocations for the period 2025-2029 to cover any shortfall.
-Revised allocations will be assigned to the holders of individual water rights who exceeded their recommended water use for the period 2020-2024 as set forth in Section 2(a)(i).
+If during the LEMA Order review, the capacity of the augmentation wellfield is either insufficient or excessive, the appropriate modifications to the augmentation wellfield will be made to come in line with the hydrologic conditions as determined by BBGMDMOD.
+These modifications will be based on the most up-to-date modeling available at the time.
+The District will plan to have BBGMDMOD updated and calibrated six months prior to the review outlined in Section 7 and 8. - c.
+Following the LEMA Order review, if the LEMA Advisory Committee, with assistance from KDA-DWR and the District, determines that an augmentation wellfield cannot reasonably satisfy the District's obligations contained herein, the District shall explore additional methods to meet said obligations, including but not limited to the possible the retirement of additional water rights.
+If those attempts are not successful and the District is not able to meet its obligations, then the District shall submit a written request to the